josephtey/AmplifyWorkshop/README.md

    amplify push
    ```

-   In the AWS console, search for DynamoDB or click this [deep link](https://ap-southeast-2.console.aws.amazon.com/dynamodb/home?region=ap-southeast-2#), and click on "tables" on the left then `items-dev` - this is the table you just pushed to the Cloud.
+   In the AWS console, search for DynamoDB or click this [deep link](#https://ap-southeast-2.console.aws.amazon.com/dynamodb/home?region=ap-southeast-2).\
+   Click on "tables" on the left then `items-dev` - this is the table you just pushed to the Cloud.\
    You can click on the "Items" tab to see the data.
 Currently, it should be empty.

 2. Create the Lambda function called `databaseFunction` to interact with the DynamoDB Table, and hook it up to the API.